What does it mean to be filled with the Holy Spirit?

 Did you know that either the Holy Spirit can help you live your Christian life or you can hinder His work in your life?
 The Holy Spirit provides the power to live the Christian life.
 We can see this in the letter to the Ephesians when the apostle Paul prayed for them.

 For this reason I bow my knees before the Father . . . that He would grant you, according to the riches of His glory, to be strengthened with power through His Spirit in the inner man . . .
-(NASB) Eph.
-3:14-16
+Ephesians 3:14-16 (NASB)

 Did you notice that Paul prayed that they would be strengthened with the Holy Spirit?
 Paul was not praying that they would become Christians (the Holy Spirit would enter into their lives) because they were already Christians.
 The book of Ephesians was written to people who were already Christians or “saints.”

 Paul, an apostle of Christ Jesus by the will of God, To the saints who are at Ephesus and who are faithful in Christ Jesus . . .
-(NASB) Eph.
-1:1
+Ephesians 1:1 (NASB)

 Paul was asking for the Holy Spirit to strengthen these Christians.
-The New Testament tells us that the Holy Spirit is the key to victory over sin or to living a holy life (Gal.
-5:16-17).
-The Holy Spirit is the spiritual power for ministry (1 Cor.
-2:4; 12:7).
-The Holy Spirit also helps us understand the Bible (1 Cor.
-2:14; 1 John 2:20, 27).
+The New Testament tells us that the Holy Spirit is the key to victory over sin or to living a holy life (Galatians 5:16-17).
+The Holy Spirit is the spiritual power for ministry (1 Corinthians 2:4; 12:7).
+The Holy Spirit also helps us understand the Bible (1 Corinthians 2:14; 1 John 2:20, 27).
 These are just a few ways in which the Holy Spirit ministers to us and works through us.

 How does this happen?
 It happens when we are “walking in” or are “filled with” the Holy Spirit.
 There are several passages in the Bible that will help us understand what this means.